mhBrice/thermophilization/ms/revision/ms_revised.md

 also observed that the establishment of southern temperate species in the temperate-boreal ecotone of northern Ontario increased with the size and age of canopy gaps.
-While @boisvertmarsh_divergent_2019 found that climate change outweighed disturbances in explaining latitudinal shifts of tree saplings in Québec in the last decades, @danneyrolles_stronger_2019 found larger impacts of anthropogenic disturbances than climate warming on forest compositional changes in southern Québec over the last centuries.
+While @boisvertmarsh_divergent_2019 found that climate change outweighs disturbances in explaining latitudinal shifts of tree saplings in Québec in the last decades, @danneyrolles_stronger_2019 found larger impacts of anthropogenic disturbances than climate warming on forest compositional changes in southern Québec over the last centuries.
 Hence, to anticipate and adapt to future